Catskill Fishing Guide Lenny Millen leads a fly tying class at the Jerry Bartlett Collection.

 The tyers who contributed to this project are acknowledged to be among the best at the arcane craft of tying fishing flies in the “Catskill Tradition. ” They represent a small group of the talented tyers who fish our Catskill waters.

 “Catskill John” Bonasera has been tying and fly fishing since 2002.
 He owns a summer house in Jeffersonville NY, a stones' throw from Callicoon Creek He's a student of Catskill fly fishing and tying history, and is active with the Catskill Fly Fishing Center and Museum.
 See John's Blue Quill.

 Tony Bonavist received a BS in Aquatic Biology from the University of Montana, in 1965, then went on to work as a fisheries biologist for the New York State Department of Environmental Conservation for 26 years.
 Over the years, he taught fly fishing at the Wulff School of Fly Fishing and the Frost Valley YMCA.
 Tony has published in Trout Magazine, Fly Fisherman and Gray's Sporting Journal.
 He began tying flies, using a saw sharpening vise and feathers from the hen house when he was ten.
-He lives in Hurley with his wife Gayle and their boxer, Molly.
+He lives in Hurley, New York.
 See Tony's Hendrickson.

 Tony has been fly fishing and fly-tying in New Jersey, Massachusetts, Connecticut, Montana and New York for over 40 years.
 For the last 16 years he and his wife, Sue, have lived in Boiceville, about a mile from his beloved Esopus Creek and its wild rainbows.
 He is now retired, and when he is not tying flies or fishing the Esopus or a stream in the Esopus watershed, he is an active member of his church and the Ashokan/Pepacton Watershed Chapter of Trout Unlimited.